Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 A classic example of O(n!) is generating all permutations of a string.

 These kinds of brute-force solutions are mostly used for very small inputs.
-Instead, we rely on smarter techniques like dynamic programming, branch and bound , or heuristics to reduce the problem space.
+For anything larger, we rely on smarter techniques like dynamic programming, branch and bound, or heuristics to reduce the problem space.

 So far, we’ve focused on time complexity, how fast an algorithm runs as input size grows.

-In interviews, you’ll often be asked to analyze both time and space complexity because in real systems, performance isn’t just about speed…It’s also about how much memory your solution consumes.
+In interviews, you’ll often be asked to analyze both time and space complexity, because in real systems performance is about both speed and how much memory your solution consumes.

 Space complexity tells you how much extra memory your algorithm uses in addition to the input itself.